icelimon/orderModule/README.md

 ## Development setup

-Run this command in your terminal to Clone this project:
+1. Run this command in your terminal to Clone this project:

 ```sh
 git clone https://github.com/icelimon/orderModule.git
 ```

-After installation, you have to create two oracle schema named,
+2. After installation, you have to create two oracle schema named,
-1. DEALER_POST_MST with the following fields..
+i.
+DEALER_POST_MST with the following fields..
  - DEALER_PO_NO, BRANCH_ID, DEALER_ID, SUB_DEALER_ID, DEALER_PO_DATE, PO_DELIVERY_DATE

-2. DEALER_POST_DTL with the following fields..
+ii.
+DEALER_POST_DTL with the following fields..
  - PO_DLT_SL, DEALER_PO_NO, ITEM_ID, DISCOUNT_PCT, ITEM_QNTY, CREATE_EMP_ID, CREATE_DATE

+3. To connect the database, you have to update connect.php.
+'DATABASE_IP_ADDRESS' => this should be replaced by your database ip address.
+'DATABASE_USERNAME' => here is database user name 'DATABASE_PASSWORD' => your database password
+'DATABASE_NAME' => and finally database name should be placed here.

+The project is now ready to run in your machine.!

 ## Meta

-Shariful Islam – [@YourTwitter](https://twitter.com/icelimonbd) – icelimon.pro@gmail.com
+Shariful Islam – [@icelimonbd](https://twitter.com/icelimonbd) – icelimon.pro@gmail.com

 [https://github.com/icelimon/orderModule](https://github.com/icelimon/)